 Seasonal shifts can be hard.

 “We get into a habit or way of doing things.
-For example, some people love fall and winter [because] they know how to dress during those seasons.
+For example, some people love autumn and winter [because] they know how to dress during those seasons.
 Some people know how to nourish their bodies differently in different seasons.
 For some people who have sweat disorders and things like that, they're not particularly looking forward to summer weather,” Williams explains.
 “In certain months, people lower their expectations for social activity.
 [But during holiday months] they know that their social calendar or their social expectations are going to be expected to ramp up, and it's something that probably takes a lot of energy from them in a way that's hard to prepare for.”

 You don’t have to have SAD to experience seasonal depression, and if you’re like us at Team Unbothered, you’re looking for all the help you can get to endure the coming months because it’s wild out there in the world right now.
 Below, Williams shares some tips for surviving the winter blues.